 Parent and Family Relations, a unit in the Office of the Dean of Students, helps parents/families understand and support the student experience, learning, and growth.
 This office provides support and assists in orienting parents/families of students within the College.
 In addition, we serve as a resource for parents/families throughout their student’s undergraduate career.
 The goal is to ensure that members of the University of Rochester parent/family community feel informed, valued, and respected.

 Parent and Family Relations works collaboratively with University Communications and the Parents Program to produce Parents Buzz, an e-newsletter for parents.
-For more information about Parent and Family Relations, please visit our website at or call (585) 275-5415.

 Rochester Center for Community Leadership (RCCL)

-- Citation in Community-Engaged Scholarship
+- Certificate in Community-Engaged Learning (Name changed from Citation in Community-Engaged Scholarship on 10/11/19)

-- Rochester Urban Fellows program
+- Rochester Urban Fellowship

-- Rochester Youth Year Fellowship program
+- Rochester Youth Year Fellowship

 - Wilson Day